If you love those sauteed mushrooms in red wine served at steakhouses, you've come to the right place. It's a simple side dish and easy to make.

 - Serve as a side with broiled or grilled steaks or as a side dish for any protein entree.

-• Six cloves of garlic might seem like a lot, and you can certainly reduce the amount to suit your taste.
-However, keep in mind that sliced garlic, like whole garlic cloves, cooks up with a much milder flavor than pressed or minced garlic.
-You might even want to add more than six cloves.
-If you really want a prominent garlic flavor, press or finely mince the garlic.
-The smaller it is cut, the stronger the flavor.
+- Six cloves of garlic might seem like a lot, and you can certainly reduce the amount to suit your taste.
+Keep in mind that sliced garlic, like whole garlic cloves, cooks up with a much milder flavor than pressed or minced garlic.

 |Nutritional Guidelines (per serving)|